Abstract Class and Abstract Methods in C#

 Why Abstract Class Cannot Be Instantiated in C#?

-Because it is not a fully implemented class as its abstract methods cannot be executed.
-If the compiler allows us to create the object for an abstract class, we can invoke the abstract method using that object which cannot be executed by CLR at runtime.
-Hence to restrict calling abstract methods, the compiler does not allow us to instantiate an abstract class.
+Its abstract methods cannot be executed because it is not a fully implemented class.
+If the compiler allows us to create the object for an abstract class, we can invoke the abstract method using that object, which CLR cannot execute at runtime.
+Hence, to restrict calling abstract methods, the compiler does not allow us to instantiate an abstract class.

 Now, let us implement the two abstract methods inside the child class.
-How to implement the abstract methods means using the override modifier as follows.
+We must Implement the abstract methods using the override modifier as follows.

 Now, you can see there is no more compile-time error.
-Now, the child class fulfills the requirements of the parent class by implementing the abstract methods, and hence the child class can now consume the non-abstract methods of the parent class.
-So, you can now, create an instance of the Child class and consume all the members as follows.
+Now, the child class fulfills the requirements of the parent class by implementing the abstract methods; hence, the child class can now consume the non-abstract methods of the parent class.
+So, you can now create an instance of the Child class and consume all the members as follows.

 The complete example code is given below.